-Playful and bright with plenty of chunky characters, James Merritt's artworks are joyful and comforting, but the London-based illustrator confesses illustration is very much a "side hustle" right now, as he works full-time at Goldsmiths, University of London, helping students create animated films.
+Playful and bright with plenty of chunky characters, James Merritt's artworks are joyful and comforting.
+Still, the London-based illustrator confesses illustration is very much a "side hustle" right now, as he works full-time at Goldsmiths, University of London, helping students create animated films.

 "It's definitely taken me time and a lot of experimentation to settle on a style and approach, but I'm confident now that character-based editorial illustrations are the little corner of visual arts that I see myself working in."